osullivp/Lego51515BLEArduinoTensorFlow/README.md

 ## Objective

-The aim of this project is to create Lego Mindstorms 51515 robot that can detect and retrieve a pre-defined object.
+The aim of this project is to create a Lego Mindstorms 51515 robot that can detect, locate and then pick up a pre-defined object using computer vision.

 At the time of writing (Feb 2021) there are no official or third party sensors that deliver an object detection capability for the Lego Mindstorms 51515 set.
 Previously, a simple object detection camera capability was provided for the EV3 system by the third party [Pixy2 camera](https://pixycam.com/pixy2/).
 In fact a solution using this camera was the inspiration for the current project: